patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/capitalization.md

 Follow these guidelines for PatternFly content, including documentation, UX copy, blog articles, and more.

-- Use **sentence case** for page titles, menu items, navigation items, headings, subtitles, and subheading.
+- Use **sentence case** for page titles, menu items, navigation items, headings, subtitles, and subheadings.

     - For example: On PatternFly's website, all navigation items, button text, and headings are written in sentence case: